-The purpose of the EIP is to encourage equity ownership in the Company by eligible employees and consultants whose long-term employment is essential to the continued success of the Company, and to enable the Company to hire and retain the best available talent for the successful conduct of its business.
+The purpose of the EIP is to encourage equity ownership in the Company by eligible employees and consultants whose long-term employment is essential to the continued success of the Company, and to enable the Company to hire and retain the best available talent in a highly competitive market for the successful conduct of its business.

-The Board of Directors believes that the continued growth of the Company will depend upon its ability to attract, hire and retain qualified employees.
-A challenge of the Company is to ensure that these valued employees are appropriately rewarded and encouraged to stay with the Company, help it grow, and increase shareholder value.
+The Board of Directors believes that the continued growth of the Company will depend upon its ability to attract, hire and retain qualified managerial talent, including executive officers.
+A challenge of the Company is to ensure that these valued employees are appropriately rewarded and encouraged to stay with the Company during economic downturns, help it grow and increase shareholder value.
 Employers with whom the Company competes for such highly qualified individuals frequently offer grants of substantial numbers of stock options as part of a comprehensive compensation package.
 Accordingly, management believes that it must be in a position to offer a competitive stock option incentive program, such as the EIP, to attract the caliber of employees that the Company believes is necessary to achieve its objectives.
-The proposed amendment to the EIP is intended to ensure that there will be a reasonable number of shares available to meet these needs for the coming year.
+The proposed amendment to the EIP is intended to provide a reasonable number of shares to meet these needs for the coming year.